 Canned foods universally contain higher levels of protein than dry foods.
 Since dogs are more omnivorous and are better at keeping themselves hydrated than cats, they may do well with mostly dry food.

 Over-the-counter canned foods vary tremendously in phosphorus content, from less than 150 mg to over 600 mg!
 Veterinary low-protein diets are severely restricted, containing less than 100 mg of phosphorus per 100 Calories.

-Because water balance is so crucial, it is best to feed cats a high-moisture diet to help maintain good hydration; do not feed only dry food.
+Because water balance is so crucial to cats, it is best to feed them a high-moisture diet to help maintain good hydration; do not feed only dry food.
 Feeding mostly or only canned, raw, or homemade food, even though they tend to be high in phosphorus and protein, provides the moisture and calories they need, in a very palatable form that most cats will happily eat.
-If your veterinarian insists on a protein-restricted, low-phosphorus renal diets, get the canned version.
+If your veterinarian insists on a protein-restricted, low-phosphorus renal diets, use the canned version.
 Adding egg whites, which contain very little phosphorus, will provide extra protein without causing harm.
-Dry cat food causes dehydration even in healthy cats, and is not appropriate for CRF cats (see the posts on Switching Foods for help).
+Dry cat food causes dehydration even in healthy cats, and is not appropriate for CKD cats.

 The best thing you can do is feed a home-prepared diet; but only if the cat will

 eat it!
 If the cat has never eaten homemade food, or does not have a hearty

 appetite, this is not a good time to switch!

 "…a diet with HIGH QUALITY protein will be better than a low-protein diet."

 Several nutritional supplements may be helpful for pets with kidney disease.
 Omega-3 fatty acids have been shown to be beneficial in CKD.
 Be sure to select a